hetingde/Meta/Scoop.md

-alias       Manage scoop aliases bucket      Manage Scoop buckets cache       Show or clear the download cache checkup     Check for potential problems cleanup     Cleanup apps by removing old versions config      Get or set configuration values create      Create a custom app manifest depends     List dependencies for an app export      Exports (an importable) list of installed apps help        Show help for a command hold        Hold an app to disable updates
+alias       Manage scoop aliases bucket      Manage Scoop buckets cache       Show or clear the download cache cat         Show content of specified manifest.
+If available, `bat` will be used to pretty-print the JSON. checkup     Check for potential problems cleanup     Cleanup apps by removing old versions config      Get or set configuration values create      Create a custom app manifest depends     List dependencies for an app download    Download apps in the cache folder and verify hashes export      Exports (an importable) list of installed apps help        Show help for a command hold        Hold an app to disable updates